top of page

 Financial literacy declines as we age.

-Bengen's approach doesn't require any expensive and sophisticated modelling tools that can have a steep learning curve and might not always be intuitive to use, with many nuances that can catch the infrequent user out.
+Bengen's approach doesn't require expensive and sophisticated modelling tools that can have a steep learning curve and might not always be intuitive to use, with many nuances that can catch the infrequent user.

 Future income is known

 Assuming a retiree's planning assumptions around longevity, market returns, and inflation are prudent, and they are fortunate enough not to experience investment and inflation in retirement (especially in the early years) that are worse than in historical datasets, they can be reasonably confident that they can withdraw an inflation-adjusted amount from their portfolio each year without worrying about running out of money.
-They don't need to make adjustments depending on whether the market has performed well or not.
+They don't need to adjust spending depending on how well the market has performed.

 Does not require complicated ongoing monitoring